Why use Swish Swimming?

 What is your rain/lightning policy?

-If lightning strikes anywhere across Singapore, we get straight out of the pool.
-If lightning continues, the lesson cannot continue.
-If less than 50% of the lesson is complete, we will allow for a replacement lesson.
+We monitor the weather by the NEA App and if there are lightning alerts for the Dempsey area then we will cancel the lesson and give a makeup lesson.
 If it is raining, we would still request that you come to the swimming pool, unless otherwise notified by a member of the Swish team.
 Singapore weather can vary significantly and though it might be raining at home, the weather may be fine in other areas of Singapore.
 If there is light rain (the swim coaches will make this decision), the lesson will continue.
+We do ask that you call/WhatApp the office 98322522 for the up to date weather situation (as I am sure you are aware it can be raining in one part of Singapore and bright sunshine a few kilometres away.

 What happens if SWISH! cancels the lesson in advance?

 If Swish Swimming cancels the lesson due to pool closure, instructor sickness, etc. (the list is endless and not complete), we will credit you a lesson that can be used for a make up at a mutually agreeable time.
-Swish Swimming will aim to contact you by email.
-Please ensure that you have filled up a Child Registration Form and that your particulars always stay current and up-to-date.
+Swish Swimming will aim to contact you by email/whatsapp.
+Please ensure that the Swish mobile number is saved on your mobile phone for all broadcast updates.